Gertrude Horton: Life

 In 1939 her father died and during the war the central guild organisation was reduced to just Franklin and Horton.
 They would shelter from bombing in the cellar of their offices during raids.
 One night in April 1941 while sheltering Horton lost four more members of her family to a bomb in Hampstead.

 1948 saw reorganisation when Mary Courtney was elected as a new national secretary by a group who disapproved of Franklin and Horton's leadership style.
 Franklin resigned after a dispute over who would chair committees.
 Horton refused to resign in protest and she was forced out in 1949.

 In 1951 she became the secretary for the Equal Pay Campaign Committee (EPCC).
 That year Hugh Gaitskell said that equal pay for women would drive up prices.
 Horton realised this “distressing statement” required a reaction and she wrote to Irene Ward, Barbara Castle and Liberal politician Jo Grimond asking that they raise this in parliament.
 Irene Ward raised the matter on 2 August pointing out that Gaitskell had "caused great resentment and bitterness" with his "unfair and inaccurate” claims.
 Labour MP Charles Pannell called on the government to make a definite decision on equal pay and Horton as EPCC called for a petition with a target of a million signatures.

 A petition was organised for "equal pay for equal work" and it was combined with a rival petition to create a joint demand signed by over 80,000 people.
 The first page was signed by Irene Ward, Muriel Pierotti, Ethel Watts, Philippa Strachey and Horton.

 By 1956 the Equal Pay Campaign Committee disbanded having achieved agreement to the introduction, in stages, of equal pay in the public sector.
 Full Equal Pay by law did not happen until it was introduced Barbara Castle the Equal Pay Act in 1970.

+Brian Harrison recorded three oral history interviews with Horton, in February, March and April 1975, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Horton talks about the operations of the NUSEC and NUTG, and about a number of prominent figures in the women's movement, including Alice Franklin, Pippa Strachey and Ethel Watts.